SmingHub/Sming/Sming/Arch/Rp2040/README.rst

 .. note:

    CLM stands for ``Country Locale Matrix``.
 The data defines regulatory configuration (target power outputs).
-   Currently a 'global' setting is used to initialse WiFi, but there may be advantages in changing this to the specific country where the device is being deployed.
+   Currently a 'global' setting is used to initialise WiFi, but there may be advantages in changing this to the specific country where the device is being deployed.

 Sming contains patches which compresses this data (based on https://github.com/raspberrypi/pico-sdk/issues/909)